top of page

 At the heart of Darren's musical life is style, versatility, and community spirit.

-He was appointed as Principal Trumpet of the National Symphony Orchestra Ireland in 2025 - this is the band formerly known as the RTE National Symphony Orchestra.
+He was appointed as Principal Trumpet of the National Symphony Orchestra Ireland in 2025 - this is the band formerly known as RTE National Symphony Orchestra.

-Irish Baroque Orchestra (dir.
-Peter Whelan), and Monteverdi's Vespers 1610 with The Sixteen (dir.
-Harry Christophers).
-He has toured with Sir John Eliot Gardiner and the Monteverdi Choir, played at the BBC Proms with the BBC Philharmonic Orchestra, regularly performed with his friend (and Diapason d'Or winner) Lambert Colson and Ensemble InAlto, and also got to play with the Chamber Orchestra of Europe on their recording of the Beethoven Symphonies (dir.
-Yannick Nezet Seguin).
+London Handel Orchestra, and Monteverdi's Vespers 1610 with The Sixteen (dir.
+Harry Christophers) on cornetto.
+Darren has also toured the USA with Sir John Eliot Gardiner and the Monteverdi Choir, played at the BBC Proms with the BBC Philharmonic Orchestra, and regularly performed with his friend (and Diapason d'Or winner)

 involved samba dancing with Sir Mark Rylance (The BFG, Bridge of Spies, Dunkirk),